domoticz/domoticz/dzVents/documentation/README.md

 # Using dzVents with Domoticz
 In Domoticz go to **Setup > Settings > Other**  and in the section EventSystem make sure the checkbox 'dzVents disabled' is not checked.
-Also make sure that in the Security section in the settings you allow `127.0.0.1` to not need a password. dzVents uses that port to send certain commands to Domoticz.
+Also make sure that in the Security section in the settings **(Setup > Settings > System > Local Networks (no username/password)** you allow 127.0.0.1 to not need a password. dzVents uses that port to send certain commands to Domoticz.
 Finally make sure you have set your current location in **Setup > Settings > System > Location**, otherwise there is no way to determine nighttime/daytime state.

 There are two ways of creating dzVents event scripts in Domoticz: